Docs/Admin Guide/Managing Users

 ColumnDescription

-EmailLogin email address
+EmailLogin email address — used for magic-code sign-in.

-TeamTeam the user belongs to (if assigned)
+TeamTeam the user belongs to (blank if unassigned).

 Adding Users